Tag

 “Both.”
 Valdez answered.

-“Twenty five cents a word, five to seven hundred words plus thirty bucks a week for food.
-No single item or entree over five bucks.”
+“Twenty five cents a word, five to seven hundred words.
+Bi-monthly reviews but fifty bucks a week for food.

 “I didn’t say anything.”
 Rhea pulled back.
+Her radar lit up.

 “I heard things.”